 Be proactive and offer up a POC to start the relationship until you have enough reference-able customers to help build your case.

 Why be proactive?

-- Proof – use the results (KPIs) to validate your offering
+- Gain proof in the form of results (KPIs) that validate your offering

 - Because the customer is going to ask for it anyway

 - Define and agree on the goals of the POC – why are you doing the POC?

 - Define and agree on the KPIs – what does success look like?

 - POC terms – what is duration of the POC and compensation?

 - Outcome of POC – if successful what do you want?